jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 ### Tensor code
 We will implement coding for a CNN to classify hand writing for digits (0 to 9).

 > We will use TensorFlow to implement a CNN.
-Nevertheless, the puropose is for those curious audience that want details.
+Nevertheless, the purpose is for those curious audience that want details.
 Full understand of the coding is not needed or suggested even the code is pretty self explainable.

 #### Construct a CNN
 In the code below, we construct a CNN with 2 convolution layer followed by 2 FC layer and then 1 classifier.
 Here is where we construct our CNN network.